 - 1.6 Hop in Hop off bus route:(Stop A1-A15)

 - 2. Top 5 places to see in Athens

 - 2.1 Panathenaic Stadium

 - 2.2 Odeon of Herodes Atticus

 - 2.4 Monastiraki

 - Few advice tips related to food and stay in Athens

 Athens is the capital city of Greece.
-The city is still dominated with 5th century BC landmarks including acropolis, a hill top topped with ancient buildings like Parthenon temple.
-It is largest city of Greece and is named after Athena (its patron goddess).
+The city is still dominated by 5th century BC landmarks including an acropolis, a hill top topped with ancient buildings like Parthenon temple.
+It is the largest city of Greece and is named after Athena (its patron goddess).